zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

         failedReason: string
     }
 }
-The selfMappings will take value of the id from the request data put it to the url, above example it will be /users/234/posts The asBody keyword will send the request data without any modification as body with http request, in above example, it will send the body as
+The selfMappings will take value of the id from the request data put it to the url In above example it will be /users/234/posts

+The asBody keyword will send the request data without any modification as body with http request, In above example, it will send the body as below
 {
         id: 234,
         postTitle: string,